topologicalmedialab/organism/readme.md

-# Liquid Light
+# Organism

-Sources for Liquid Light project.
+Sources for Organism project.